AquaDraco/UnityStationWiki/Interaction-Framework-V2---How-to-Cleanly-Implement-Interactions.md

 In the old system, you could only have one interaction component per object.
 In the new system, **you can have multiple components on an object which implement interaction logic, even for the same type of interaction**.
 This means you no longer should need to do things like extending PickupTrigger.
 You can define a Pickupable component and a separate component for that object's specific interaction logic.

 # Precedence of Interaction Components
 This list indicates the current order of precedence for checking for an interaction on a given frame.
-It is being updated as the old interaction systems is refactored to IF2, so expect it to change.
+Consider this an "abridged version" of the next section.

 Remember that there can be multiple components on the used object or the targeted object which implement IInteractable<>, for multiple interaction types, so this list can help you figure out which will be invoked first.
 Further checking of interactions will be stopped as soon as any of these components indicates that an interaction has occurred (in the old system, this is done by returning true from InputTrigger, in IF2 it is done by returning InteractionControl.STOP_PROCESSING).